zaspanc2/product-ws/README.md

 #### Running using docker

 1. Install Docker.
+2. Open the whole project using IntelliJ.
+3. Build a jar file using `mvn clean install -Dmaven.test.skip=true`.
-2. Move to the product-ws folder and build the docker image `using docker build -t product-ws-local .`.
+4. Move to the product-ws folder and build the docker image `using docker build -t product-ws-local .`.
-3. Copy `docker-compose.yaml` to a separate location or move to the resources folder.
+5. Copy `docker-compose.yaml` to a separate location or move to the resources folder.
-4. Run the product web service and/or postgres database using `docker-compose up`.
+6. Run the product web service and/or postgres database using `docker-compose up`.

 ## Usage